google/opendocs/onboarding/README.md

 - If doc practices are new in your organization, work together with your writer to define their role and determine how to incorporate the doc lifecycle into your project lifecycle.
 - If doc practices are more established, use the checklist to identify gaps or opportunities to make your onboarding information more cohesive.

-Instead of trying to cover everything, the goal of onboading is to provide a map to help your writer navigate your organization and its practices.
+Instead of trying to cover everything, the goal of onboarding is to provide a map to help your writer navigate your organization and its practices.
 It should provide enough information to help a writer feel welcome, gain confidence, and feel supported as they grow with you.

 You’re free to copy, modify, and redistribute these materials under the terms of the CC-BY license.
 See the [`LICENSE`](../LICENSE) file for details.